 For many, the new year brings a thrill of possibilities: an opportunity to start fresh and finally become the person we desire to be.
 But research shows that 80% of resolutions fail — and usually before January even ends.
 Not having a clear vision or game plan and a complete lack of social support are the primary reasons resolutions don’t work.

-Instead of accepting defeat a few weeks into 2020 and promising you’ll do better the following year, set yourself up for a healthy new year by declaring affirmations over your daily life and selecting one word for the year that will encourage you to create and pursue positive change all year long.
+Instead of accepting defeat a few days or weeks into the new year and promising you’ll do better the following year, set yourself up for a healthy new year by declaring affirmations over your daily life and selecting one word for the year that will encourage you to create and pursue positive change all year long.

 An affirmation is a feel-good statement that empowers us to overcome our own negative thoughts.
 Affirmations should be specific but brief and should begin with “I am” and use the present tense.
 Choose a specific time of day to focus on your affirmation — like while having your morning tea or in the evening when you’re brushing your teeth — and then repeat the affirmation to yourself with enthusiasm.
 (If you feel a negative thought coming on throughout the day, repeat the affirmation as necessary.)

-You can also choose an overarching affirmation that reflects exactly how you want to live life in 2020.
+You can also choose an overarching affirmation that reflects exactly how you want to live life this year.

 WORD OF THE YEAR